Transfer Students and OS Application Timing

 OS welcomes applications from transfer students, but the timing can be tricky depending on when you transfer.
 It is best to contact email@example.com as early as possible in your considerations of transfer to UM.

 Applications to the OS major for each upcoming fall term are due in the previous January, usually on MLK Day (third Monday in Jan).
-OS is considered to be a two-year program, so students usually apply in January of their sophomore year.
+OS is considered to be a two-year program, so students usually apply in January of their sophomore year in order to start the program in the Fall of their junior year.

-In order to be eligible to apply for the OS major, you must either already be attending UM, or if not already attending, we must have verification that you have been admitted to UM for the following spring, summer, or fall term.
+In order to be eligible to apply for the OS major, you must either already be attending UM, or if not already attending, we must have verification that you have been admitted to UM *before* our application deadline. .

 - First, notify OS that you plan to simultaneously apply to UM and to OS.